 - Buying grains in bulk generally saves money.
 It is best to purchase from retailers that have good turn over to get the freshest grains.

 - If buying prepackaged whole grains, check the “sell by” date.

 - Fresh grains may have no aroma or smell slightly sweet; do not purchase if they smell oily, musty or sour.

 - Choose containers that provide an air-tight seal to keep out moisture and air, such as glass, plastic, or zip-lock.
 This prolongs the shelf life of the grain.

 - Label the container with the name and purchase date.
 It is also helpful to include general cooking instructions.

 - Store whole grains in a cool, dry, dark place like a pantry or other storage area off the floor.
 Grains can be stored in the refrigerator or freezer.

 - Whole grains generally last up to 6 months in a pantry, or up to a year if frozen.

 For information on shelf life of specific grains, check out this handy chart on the Whole Grain Council website – Storing Whole Grains.

-- Serve as a side dish, in a salad, soups and stews, baked goods, as a base for an entrée, or in a breakfast dish.
+- Serve as a side dish, in a salad, soups and stews, in an appetizer, quick breads and yeast breads, desserts, as part of an entrée, or in a breakfast dish.